Title

 The next order of business lies in selecting the CSA’s top officers, each for one six year term.

-Initial interest here focuses on two influential Georgian moderates – 49 year old Senator Robert Toombs and 44 year old Howell Cobb, who recently resigned from Buchanan’s cabinet.
+Initial interest here focuses on Georgian moderates – 49 year old Senator Robert Toombs and 44 year old Howell Cobb, recently resigned from Buchanan’s cabinet.
 But Toombs is sometimes prone to drunkenness and Cobb’s often abrasive temperament rules him out.

 The answer instead is Jefferson Davis of Mississippi, who insists that he would prefer a position as head of the CSA army.